joinpickup/example-go/README.md

-# example-go
+# Example Go

-An example go project.
+An example repository for a golang application in the Pickup LLC ecosystem.